Late-time attractors and cosmic acceleration: Late-time cosmologies and the Swampland Program

 For simplicity, we start by considering a scalar potential with only positive coefficients $\Lambda_i > 0$; as we will see below, this assumption is however not fundamental for our results as long as the total potential is positive.
 On the one hand, out of the $m \cdot n$ couplings $\gamma_{ia}$ of a given multi-field multi-exponential potential, one can define $m$ different $n$-dimensional vectors $\mu_i$ with components $\smash{(\mu_i)_a = \gamma_{ia}}$.
 Then, one can define the exponential-coupling convex hull, namely the parameter-space hypersurface $\mathrm{CH}(\lbrace \mu_i \rbrace_{i=1}^m) = \bigl\lbrace \nu_a = \sum_{i=1}^m \! \xi_i (\mu_i)_a: \; (\xi_i)_{i=1}^m \in (\mathbb{R}_0^+)^m, \; \sum_{i=1}^m \xi_i = 1 \bigr\rbrace$, and compute the distance of the latter from the origin as

 The way the convex hull arises here is analogous to how it arises in the multi-field generalizations \cite{Cheung:2014vva, Rudelius:2014wla,Rudelius:2015xta,Brown:2015iha,Brown:2015lia,Palti:2017elp, Calderon-Infante:2020dhm, Etheredge:2022opl} of the Weak Gravity Conjecture \cite{Arkani-Hamed:2006emk} and the Distance Conjecture \cite{Ooguri:2006in}.
 A different notion of distance $\smash{\tilde{\mu}}$ will be discussed below, but for now the definition of $\smash{\mu_{\mathrm{CH}}}$ suffices.
 On the other hand, as an analytic result, we have our bound in eq. (\ref{optimal epsilon bound}).
 For any late-time solution, the $\epsilon$-parameter is bounded from below by a number proportional to the squared length of the vector constructed with the minimum non-negative exponential couplings for each of the fields, as optimized through a possible field-space rotation.
-By direct inspection, our optimal analytic lower bound for the $\epsilon$-parameter does in fact coincide with the convex-hull distance, i.e.\footnote{A similar-looking relationship appears in the convex-hull formulation of the de Sitter conjecture \cite{Calderon-Infante:2022nxb}, but it has a completely different meaning.
+By direct inspection, our optimal analytic lower bound for the $\epsilon$-parameter does in fact coincide with the convex-hull distance, i.e.\footnote{ A similar-looking relationship appears in the convex-hull formulation of the de Sitter conjecture \cite{Calderon-Infante:2022nxb}, but with a different meaning.
 In eq. (\ref{convex-hull epsilon bound}), we bound the $\epsilon$-parameter, which provides the proper criterion for cosmic acceleration.
-Instead, the convex-hull de Sitter conjecture concerns the potential gradient norm, which is generally unrelated to the $\epsilon$-parameter, as we explained.
-As we show below, the bound in eq. (\ref{convex-hull epsilon bound}) is saturated by scaling cosmologies, which have $\smash{\gamma = \gamma_\star = \hat{\gamma}_\infty = 2 \sqrt{\epsilon}/\sqrt{d-2}}$.}
+Instead, the convex-hull de Sitter conjecture concerns the potential gradient norm, which is generally unrelated to the $\epsilon$-parameter, as we explained.}

 This result is analytic and not conjectural.
 A representation of the late-time cosmic acceleration bound for positive-definite scalar potentials in terms of the coupling convex hull is depicted in figs. \ref{fig.: optimal acceleration bound}, \ref{fig.: 2by2 convex-hull picture 1}, \ref{fig.: 2by2 convex-hull picture 2} and \ref{fig.: 2by2 convex-hull picture 6}.